rayjolt/100-days-of-code/log.md

 **Today's Progress**: Continued with the week seven videos, and also did some extra reading about SVMs.

 **Thoughts:** The Coursera course definitely isn't telling the full story regarding the SVM maths.
 However, I was only able to skim read a few things with the time I had today.
 More detailed reading will have to wait until tomorrow.

+### Day 49: 8 May 2018

+**Today's Progress**: Finished the videos and the quiz for week seven.

+**Thoughts:** I didn't do any work on the maths of SVMs today in the end.
+After having done the quiz I feel like I understand SVMs well enough, although I know there are more things I can learn - there's Mercer's theorem, which Prof Ng mentioned, and I could probably do with learning some more about the Gaussian kernel too.
+But what I know now is definitely enough to use SVMs, and it's enough for the ML course.
+I'll see if the mood strikes me another day to have a deeper look into the maths.